wix-incubator/sketch-symbol-legend/README.md

 # sketch-symbol-legend
 Legend plugin for sketch app.
+## Motivation
+In some companies UX designers make an effort to align with the company's UX standard by creating Sketch symbols that are highly detailed.
+Some companies even have components library that the developer use and the UX designer wish to give them the most detailed design.
+After exporting to Zeplin, most of the data is lost.

+---
 This plugin provides indexing of Symbols in your artboard and creates a new artboard next to it with detailed legend.

 It creates a text symbol with the Symbol's index above the Symbol and on the `Legend` artboard it adds the definition of the symbol as well as it's `overrides` if there are any.